Get your questions answered

 Q: What about visas and immunizations?
 Do you handle these or do we have to? +A:

 Visa applications and costs will be the responsibility of individuals and their families.
 Winterline will provide support and advice concerning the required visas in each country visited.
 Immunizations are also the responsibility of the participant prior to departure.
+Winterline’s policy is that students going on our programs are required to have routine vaccinations in accordance with CDC recommendations.
 We will provide detailed health/safety information in the months leading up to Orientation.

 Safety & Health